 Avis Budget Group (CAR) Gains As Market Dips: What You Should Know

-Coming into today, shares of the car rental company had gained 19.89% in the past month.
-In that same time, the Business Services sector lost 8.94%, while the S&P 500 lost 5.13%.
+Heading into today, shares of the car rental company had gained 58.35% over the past month, outpacing the Business Services sector's gain of 1.47% and the S&P 500's gain of 4.58% in that time.

-Investors will be hoping for strength from Avis Budget Group as it approaches its next earnings release, which is expected to be October 31, 2022.
-On that day, Avis Budget Group is projected to report earnings of $14.87 per share, which would represent year-over-year growth of 38.45%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.53 billion, up 17.53% from the year-ago period.
+Wall Street will be looking for positivity from Avis Budget Group as it approaches its next earnings report date.
+This is expected to be October 31, 2022.
+The company is expected to report EPS of $14.88, up 38.55% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.52 billion, up 17.42% from the year-ago period.

-Any recent changes to analyst estimates for Avis Budget Group should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Avis Budget Group.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.73% lower.
-Avis Budget Group currently has a Zacks Rank of #4 (Sell).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.03% lower.
+Avis Budget Group is currently sporting a Zacks Rank of #3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report